From the Deacon's Desk

 Category: Uncategorized

 Each day, I reflect upon a word or a phrase inspired by the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-Then your light shall break forth like the dawn, and your wound shall quickly be healed; Your vindication shall go before…
+Mary Magdalene and the other Mary went away quickly from the tomb, fearful yet overjoyed, and ran to announce the news to…

+Each day, I reflect upon a word or phrase inspired by the readings of the day.
+I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer (Easter Vigil).
+Thus says the LORD: “All you who are thirsty, come to the water!
+You who have no money, come, receive grain and…

 Each day, I reflect upon a word or a phrase inspired by the readings of the day.
-I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-“If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me.”
-(Luke 9:22-25)…
+I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer (Holy Thursday).
+“If I, therefore, the master and teacher, have washed your feet, you ought to wash one another’s feet.…

 Each day, I reflect upon a word or a phrase inspired by the readings of the day.
 I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-“Jesus sighed from the depth of his spirit and said, ‘Why does this generation seek a sign?’”
-(Mark 8:11-13) SEEKING A…
+The Lord GOD is my help, therefore I am not disgraced; I have set my face like flint, knowing that…

 Each day, I reflect upon a word or a phrase inspired by the readings of the day.
-I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer. “…he has set before you fire and water…to whichever you choose, stretch forth your hand.
-Before man are life and death,…
+I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer (Monday of Holy Week).
+I, the LORD, have called you for the victory of justice, I have grasped you by the…

-Each day, I reflect upon a word or a phrase inspired by the readings of the day.
-I encourage you to do the same and perhaps incorporate that word or phrase into your daily prayer.
-Jesus put his finger into the man’s ears and, spitting, touched his tongue; then he looked up to heaven and…